great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/get_started_lp.md

 import LinkCardGrid from '/docs/components/LinkCardGrid';
 import LinkCard from '/docs/components/LinkCard';

 <p class="DocItem__header-description">Start here if you're unfamiliar with GX OSS, or you want to use GX OSS with Databricks or a SQL Data Source in a production environment.
-To install and configure GX OSS in your specific production environment, see <a href='/docs/guides/setup/setup_overview_lp'>Set up your Great Expectations environment</a>. </p>
+To install and configure GX OSS in your specific production environment, see <a href='/docs/guides/setup/setup_overview_lp'>Configure your GX OSS environment</a>. </p>